Best Smart Home Devices 2026

 Smart Home Automation Gadgets You Need First

-The foundation of any smart home gadget setup is a capable hub device.
+The foundation of any smart home device setup is a capable hub device.
 Amazon Echo Show 10 ($249) and Google Nest Hub Max ($229) are the premium picks — they combine a smart display, speaker, camera, and hub into one device.
 Budget-conscious users can start with a standard Amazon Echo Dot or Google Nest Mini for under $50 and achieve all core automation functions.
 For users who want maximum local control, the Home Assistant Green ($99) runs your entire smart home locally with no monthly subscription and supports over 3,000 device integrations.

-Automation routines are where smart home gadgets deliver their greatest value.
+Automation routines are where smart home devices deliver their greatest value.
 A single “Good Morning” routine can gradually raise your smart blinds, start your coffee maker via a smart plug, set your thermostat to daytime temperature, and announce your calendar for the day — all triggered automatically at sunrise.
 These multi-device scenes transform individual smart gadgets into a true intelligent home system.

 03 · Home Security